 If you decide for you/your child to take part, you will be asked to sign the consent form.
-Next, brief details identifying you/your child and answering a few questions about you/your child's health and medical conditions will be entered into a computer.
-If you are willing for you/your child to have the monoclonal antibody treatment, a blood sample will be sent to a central laboratory for measurement of coronavirus and antibodies against it.
-The results will not be available to you/your child's medical team and the sample will be destroyed once testing is complete.
-Young females of child-bearing potential will have a urine pregnancy test before being able to be offered the baricitinib or anakinra medicines.
+Next, you will be asked for brief details identifying you/your child and answering a few questions about your/your child's health and medical conditions; these will be entered into a computer.
+Young females of child-bearing potential will have a urine pregnancy test before being able to be offered anakinra.
+If you/your child might receive sotrovimab a blood sample will be sent to a central laboratory for measurement of coronavirus and antibodies against it, and nasal and mouth swabs may be collected now and twice more in the next 5 days.
+If you/your child have 'flu nasal and mouth swabs will be collected now and once more in 5 days.
+The results of all these tests will not be available to your medical team because they are for research and are not validated for clinical application, and the samples will be destroyed once testing is complete.
 The computer will then allocate you/your child at random (like rolling a dice) to one of the possible treatment options.
 In all cases this will include the usual standard of care for your hospital.
 It may also include an additional treatment, which might be given by mouth, by injection under the skin or into a vein via a cannula.
 Neither you nor the doctors can choose which of these options you/your child will be allocated to.
-If you/your child's PIMS-TS condition is severe or should deteriorate, then your doctors may choose to enter you/your child into a second phase in which the computer will allocate you/your child at random again to one of the further possible treatment options (in addition to any previous study treatment and always including usual standard of care for your hospital).

 Additional information about you/your child's health will be recorded and entered into the study computer but no additional physical visits will be required after you/your child leaves the hospital.
-If you/your child has taken part in the second randomisation you/your child may be reviewed in hospital or receive a phone call approximately 6 weeks after leaving hospital to check on your/your child's recovery.
+If you/your child has taken part in the PIMS-TS randomisation you/your child may be reviewed in hospital or receive a phone call approximately 6 weeks after leaving hospital to check on your/your child's recovery.
 In some instances, information about your/your child's health (both prior to, during, and after the study) may be obtained from medical records or databases (including NHS Digital, Public Health England, other equivalent bodies, and genetic or other research databases if your child has provided samples to them) so that the study team can get more detailed or longer term information about the effects of the study treatments on your/your child's health for up to 10 years after the end of your/your child's participation.
 We may write to you to tell you about the trial periodically, but you will be able to opt-out of these communications if you prefer.